 Eat less fat.
 Avoid fats that come from animal sources.

 Eat foods that are low in phosphorus and potassium.

 Regular activity helps reduce high blood pressure.
 For best results:

-Talk with your doctor before starting a fitness program.
-Your doctor may be able to suggest activities that will help you feel your best.
+Talk with your healthcare provider before starting a fitness program.
+Your provider may be able to suggest activities that will help you feel your best.

-Ask your doctor how often you should exercise and for how long.
+Ask your healthcare provider how often you should exercise and for how long.